-Wright & Bell are a London bar-restaurant concept that is parent-owned by Imbiba. an restaurant and leisure investment group with interests in Neil Rankin’s Temper Group, and Canova and Martello Halls in Brixton and Hackney.
+Wright & Bell is a London bar-restaurant concept that is parent-owned by Imbiba, a restaurant and leisure investment group with interests in Neil Rankin’s Temper Group, and Canova and Martello Halls in Brixton and Hackney.
 Founded by former leisure entrepreneurs, Imbiba has been investing in the UK leisure market for 20 years.

 Food and Drink

 London bar-restaurant concept Wright & Bell recently acquired Kingly Court-based venue Whyte & Brown.

 The company plans to invest in the two-storey restaurant, launched in 2013 off Carnaby Street, as it seeks further acquisition opportunities in the centre of the capital.